-It’s ok to admit you’re not the “rustic” type — trade sleeping on the ground for the cozy beds of Colorado cabins, many of which are available for year-round stays.
+It’s OK to admit you’re not the “rustic” type — trade sleeping on the ground for the cozy beds of Colorado cabins, many of which are available for year-round stays.
 Here are eight options to get you inspired for a mountain vacation.
-Visit our Colorado cabin rental listings for hundreds more ranging from luxury to simple mountain livin’.

 1. Estes Park Cabins

 One of Colorado’s most popular vacation spots sits right outside the eastern entrance of Rocky Mountain National Park.
 The town of Estes Park has more than 70 cabin complexes that tantalize vacation planners with amenities like private hot tubs, Longs Peak views, playgrounds, gurgling streamside rooms, fireplaces and barbecue-ready patios.
 Some are secluded and some are close to town, but they’re all close to the mountain paradise of Rocky Mountain National Park.
 For even more, check out the cabins in Grand Lake on the park’s western entrance.

 Four acres of log cottages rest among 50-foot pines just outside Colorado Springs and Manitou Springs — minutes from popular Pikes Peak-area attractions like Garden of the Gods and Cave of the Winds as well as restaurants and handy grocery stores to fuel outdoor adventure.
 Fountain Creek gently flows through Timber Lodge's grounds and, for days when you need a break from Colorado’s summer sun, a large swimming pool provides plenty of splashing-around room.